selaschuk/gps-plotter/README.md

 Edit http://gps.server.com:8889/gps.json in gps.html to point to wherever gps.py is running

+gps.sh will start gps.py and restart it in the event it crashes (typically start gps.sh with: nohup gps.sh&)

 Requires [pynmea2](https://github.com/Knio/pynmea2)

 HTML from this fantastic stackoverflow response: http://stackoverflow.com/questions/14771422/google-map-v3-auto-refresh-markers-only